isomerpages/mse-zerowaste/_waste-streams/03-packaging-waste.md

 collection_name: waste-streams
 ---

 ### Of the 1.6 million tonnes of domestic waste disposed of in 2017, one-third is made up of packaging.
-There is potential to further reduce packaging waste.
+There is potential to further reduce packaging waste. •	Only 6% of plastic waste generated in Singapore is recycled

 <div style="background-color:#edf9f0">